Crimea : capital Simferopol

 Labor Ukraine, Volodymyr Tuterov and Volodymyr Polischuk

-Milli Firka (National Party) founded summer 1993, their leader is Ilmi Umerov
+Milli Firka (National Party) founded summer 1993, their leader were Ilmi Umerov and Vasvi Abduraimov (satılık)

 Social Guarantees, Leader Yukhym Fiks